Harrisonville Schools E-newsletter - March 6, 2019

 Bright Futures Notes

-- Thanks to the Classroom Partners who assisted with Valentine's parties at McEowen Elementary School.
+- Thanks to the volunteers who helped with the McEowen AR pancake celebration.

 - For the third year, the HHS Bright Futures Council is organizing a field trip to the WCC Prom Boutique where prom-goers can pick out a dress, shoes, & accessories for free.
 Contact Cheryl Osborne at 380-3273, ext.
 6222 or firstname.lastname@example.org to refer a student or for more information.

-- This month's Blue Barrel collection is....Soap, Shampoo & Deodorant.
+- This month's Blue Barrel collection is....books (new or gently used).
 Donations can be dropped off at any blue barrel location or any school throughout the month of February.

 District Points of Pride